 is currently subject to or has had imposed on him or her within the past three years a CFTC registration revocation or suspension in any capacity for any reason, or has been convicted within the past three years of the felonies listed in section 8a(2)(D)(ii) through (iv) of the CEA;

-is currently subject to a denial, suspension or disqualification from serving on the disciplinary committee, arbitration panel or governing board of any self-regulatory organization; or
+is currently subject to a denial, suspension or disqualification from serving on the disciplinary committee, arbitration panel or governing board of any self-regulatory organization as that term is defined in Section 3(a)(26) of the Securities Exchange Act of 1934; or

 is subject to a statutory disqualification pursuant to Section 8a(2) or 8a(3) of the CEA.

 The Board shall have the power to do any and all acts necessary, convenient or incidental to or for the furtherance of the purposes described herein, including all powers, statutory or otherwise.
 The Board has the authority to bind the Corporation.
-To the fullest extent permitted by applicable law and the By-Laws the Board may delegate any of its powers to a committee appointed pursuant to By-Law Article VI or to any officer, employee or agent of the Corporation.
+To the fullest extent permitted by applicable law and the By-Laws, the Board may delegate any of its powers to a committee appointed pursuant to By-Law Article VI or to any officer, employee or agent of the Corporation.
 With respect to committees of the Corporation which shall be composed solely of directors, except as otherwise provided in the By-Laws, each of such shall be comprised of at least thirty-five percent Public Directors.

 Special meetings of stockholders of the Corporation may be called at any time by the holder or holders of a majority of the outstanding shares of Common Stock, by the Board acting pursuant to a resolution adopted by a majority of the directors then in office (provided that number of directors then in office constitutes at least one-third of the total number of directors), or by the officers of the Corporation so authorized by the By-Laws.

 Any meeting of stockholders called by the stockholders of the Corporation may be postponed by the holder or holders of a majority of the outstanding shares of Common Stock, and any meeting of stockholders called by the Board or any officer of the Corporation may be postponed by action of the Board, in each case at any time in advance of such meeting.
-The Board shall have the power to adopt such rules and regulations for the conduct of the meetings and management of the affairs of the Corporation as they may deem proper and the power to adjourn any meeting of stockholders, which powers may be delegated by the Board to the chairman of such meeting either in such rules and regulations or pursuant to the By-Laws of the Corporation.
+The Board shall have the power to adopt such rules and regulations for the conduct of the meetings and management of the affairs of the Corporation as they may deem proper and the power to adjourn any meeting of stockholders, which powers may be delegated by the Board to the chair of such meeting either in such rules and regulations or pursuant to the By-Laws of the Corporation.

 Unless otherwise restricted by law, any director may be removed by the holders of a majority of the voting power of the outstanding shares at the time entitled to vote at an election of directors, and shall cease to be a director upon disqualification in the manner provided by the By- Laws or this Certificate of Incorporation.
 Any director may resign in writing or by electronic means at any time either upon notice of resignation to the Chair of the Board, the Chief Executive Officer, the President or the Secretary.
 Any such resignation shall take effect at the time specified therein, or, if the time is not so specified, upon receipt thereof, and the acceptance of such resignation, unless required by the terms thereof, shall not be necessary to make such resignation effective.